falsonix/fx19-firmware/readme.md

 # FX19 Firmware

 This repository contains the firmware for the FX19 number pad.
+Yes, this is QMK firmware, just stored here for ease of access and since they don't allow VIA code in their repository.
 **Huge apologies for not including this earlier, as I made this months ago and didn't remember.**

 ## Contents